 No matter how often you clean, there's a good chance your home has at least some level of indoor air pollution.
 Dust, dirt, pollen, cleaning chemicals, mold, and bacteria are just a few of the particles that float around both indoors and out.
 And if you live in an area with wildfires, smoke can make its way in through doors and windows to create a less-than-healthy environment for your lungs.
-While you can’t see these particles, you may be experiencing their effects if you're frequently ill or have allergies.
+While you can’t see these particles, you may still be experiencing their effects.

 With an indoor air quality monitor, you can get a reading of various pollutants.
 That way, you’ll know whether you can breathe easy or need to take action to clean up your air.
 If your indoor air is subpar, it may be time to install a new heating or air conditioning system, clean your air ducts, replace your filters, or get an air purifier.
 So, what are the best air quality monitors available today?